thescalaguy/blog/source/_posts/Creating-a-realtime-data-platform-SQL.md

 );
 {% endcode %}

-Once the schema is created, we can persist results of the query for quicker access.
-Let's store the result of the previous query as a view.
-The following query shows how to do it.
+Once the schema is created, we can persist the query or its results for quicker access.
+In the query that follows, we create a view on top of Pinot.

 {% code lang:sql %}
 CREATE VIEW hive.views.daily_orders AS